How to apply for disability benefits

-Find out how to apply for a disability pension if you are totally and permanently disabled.
+Find out how to apply for disability benefits if you are totally and permanently disabled.

-If you are totally and permanently disabled, you may be eligible for a disability pension.
-This pays you a monthly pension and replaces any termination benefits or retirement pension you would normally receive as a member of BC's Municipal Pension Plan.
+If you are totally and permanently disabled, you may be eligible for a disability benefit.
+This pays you a monthly benefit and replaces any termination benefits or retirement pension you would normally receive as a member of BC's Municipal Pension Plan.

 We will assess your application and provide you with:

-- An estimate of the monthly pension you may be entitled to receive
+- An estimate of the monthly payment you may be entitled to receive

 - Information about next steps, including a report you must have your doctor complete that will outline the nature of your disability